winstring/AlphaFactorX/README.md

 Conversion tools (You may want to backup certain files first since they will be overwriten without warning):

-- Use `migration/convert.py` to convert old factor script(s) to new ones. `from_path`(root of old framework) and `to_path` (root of the new framewrok) should be set first.
+- Use `migration/convert.py` to convert old factor script(s) to new ones. `from_path`(root of old framework) and `to_path` (root of the new framewrok) should be set by editing last block of the file first.
 - Use `migration/revert.py` to convert new factor script(s) to old ones, as well as their pairing `.json` files.
 Also, `from_path`(root of the new framework) and `to_path` (root of the old framewrok) should be set first.
-And since the new framework requires less parameters and variables than its predecessor, two manual adjustments are required to acquire a sucessful reversion.
-Firstly, the line starts with `{"def_arg":` as shown in the example is redundant for the new framework, but it's required when recover the old style `.json` file.
-Secondly, parameters in function `definition` and `minute` should be identical to the value of `def_arg` in the `.json` file.
+And since the new framework requires less parameters and variables than its predecessor, some additional info is required to acquire a sucessful reversion: all required data should defined in function `definition`.
+In the example above, `MinuteHigh` and `MinuteLow` defined in `definition` is redundant to the new framework, but it's required if someone want to revert to old version factor module.

 ### 3.2 Compute and check